 Backend Overview¶

 This guide covers the FastAPI backend for CO2 emissions tracking.
 Use it to set up your local environment, understand the API structure, and deploy to production.
-The backend uses PostgreSQL for data persistence, OIDC for authentication, and Celery for asynchronous tasks.
+The backend uses PostgreSQL for data persistence, OIDC for authentication, and in-process asyncio.create_task chains with a 10-second safety-net poller for background jobs (see ADR-010 and ADR-016).

 Read this if you need to set up the backend locally, understand how the API works, or deploy to production.